grebethzy/-evershop-add_private_metrics/README.md

-# Add private metrics extension for EverShop by @thenguyen
+# Add private metrics extension for EverShop

-This extension is implemented based on another npm package - Evershop @thenguyen.
+This extension is implemented based on another npm package - Evershop by @thenguyen.

 It allows you to track the essential e-commerce user actions: view, click, add to cart, checkout and order.